 (iii) Each telescope link is 0.3m (30cm) in length

-(i) It is used for taking short offset measurements
+(i) It is used for taking short offset m

-(i) It is made of rectangular block usually in concrete form
+(i) It is made of rectangular blocks usually in concrete form

 (ii) Marks are usually inscribed on top of the block

-(iii) The beacons are always buried in the ground with marked head raised a little above the ground
+(iii) The beacons are always buried in the ground with marked heads raised a little above the ground

 (ii) It is also used for the recognition of the measured